Shapes

 Platonic Solids

-Platonic Solids are congruent convex regular polygons.
+Platonic Solids are congruent are convex polyhedra with equivalent faces composed of congruent convex regular polygons.
 There are exactly five such solids: the cube (6 faces), dodecahedron (12), icosahedron (20), octahedron (8), and tetrahedron (4).

 Regular Tetrahedron (D4)